cbrown5/cbrown5.github.io/posts/2025-12-01-ai-raises-bar-literature-reviews/index.md

 published: TRUE
 ---

 I've been reviewing papers recently that provide lists of applications - particularly common in reviews about AI use in ecology and fisheries.
-The problem with these lists?
-They don't provide a compelling read.
+But lists of topics don't provide a compelling read.

-More importantly, any chatbot can generate these lists now.
+More importantly, any chatbot can generate a well researched list now.
 ChatGPT, Claude, and Copilot all have web search integrated.
-They can produce literature reviews on demand with real references.
-Ask "how can AI be used in ecology?" and you'll get a comprehensive list in seconds.
+[Perplexity AI](https://www.seascapemodels.org/AI-assistants-for-scientific-coding/10-research-applications-LLMs.html#sec-websearch) can generate detailed accurately referenced 10,000 word reports that are essentially lists on everything about a topic.
+Try asking "how can AI be used in ecology with references?" and you'll get a comprehensive list in seconds.

-So here's the uncomfortable question: if readers can generate that content themselves with AI, why would they bother reading your journal article?
-And if you're producing content that AI can replicate, why does science need you?
+If readers can generate that content themselves with AI, why would they bother reading your journal article?
+And if you're producing content that AI can replicate, why does science need your career?

-This raises the standard for what needs to go into literature reviews.
-They need to be informed by deep human thought.
-AI can be a tool, but you need original insights that go beyond what everyday chatbots can produce.
+Generative AI raises the standard for what needs to go into literature reviews.
+Reviews need to be informed by deep human thought.
+AI can be a tool to help develop a review, but you need original insights that go beyond what everyday chatbots can produce.

-One example that gets this right is [a recent paper reviewing multimodal large language models in ecology](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.14556).
-Yes, they list different applications, but there's greater depth.
+One example that gets this right is [a recent paper reviewing multimodal large language models in Methods in Ecology and Evolution](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.70120).
+They do list different applications of the technology, but there's greater depth in the examples than what you could get out of an AI.
 They provide ecology-specific examples that take work to develop and find.
 More importantly, they synthesize these potential uses and discuss future challenges and directions with tangible actions.

-Going forward, AI has raised the bar.
+Going forward, AI has raised the bar for literature reviews.
 Don't write or produce anything that AI can easily generate.
-There's no point - anyone can grab that content themselves.
-Focus on what only you can bring: deep domain expertise, synthesis, and original thought.
+There's no point - anyone can grab that content themselves and you are making yourself redundant.
+Reviews need to bring deep domain expertise, synthesis, and original thought.